BCM-HGSC/SMaHT_MIMS/README.md

 Preparing your input
 --------------------

-The SMaHT MIMS is a benchmark for SV mosaicism.
-It assumes you'll be working on finding somatic mutations within e.g. a single tissue.
-This means that you'll be relying on your SV caller to detect both germline and somatic mutations.
-This is different from e.g. a tumor/normal pair where a subtraction pipeline can be performed to find the tumor-specific mutations.
+The SMaHT MIMS is a benchmark for SV mosaicism, providing both germline calls and somatic calls down to 0.25%.
+We present workflows for evaluating SV callers, applicable to tools that detect all SVs as well as those focused specifically on somatic SV detection.

 A helper script in `analysis/scripts/add_vaf.py` can add an INFO/VAF annotation to results from some SV callers.
 This is not required, but will help with downstream analysis.
 The script can be easily extended to